 - What type of follow-up will I need after treatment?

 Be sure to write down any questions you have that are not on this list.
 For instance, you might want specific information about expected recovery times so that you can plan your work schedule.
 Or you may want to ask about clinical trials for which you may qualify.
-Taking another person and/or a tape recorder to the appointment can be helpful.
+Taking another person and/or a tape recorder to your appointments can be helpful.

 Last Medical Review: 12/09/2014